binary-com/daily-report/_posts/en/2017-12-07-Dollar-dominates-Aussie-falls-further-dec-7-17.md

 This in turn is putting pressure on dollar pairs, notably the AUD/USD which is off by 0.33%.
 The AUD/JPY is also extending yesterday’s losses.
 This comes on the back of poor trade balance data.

-The NZD/ USD is also weak, with the NZD/USD one of the worse performers this morning.
+The NZD/USD is also weak and one of the worse performers this morning.

 The Canadian dollar also remains weak following yesterday’s BOC rate statement and reversal in oil prices.
 The USD/CAD is pushing higher and is close to undoing last week’s slump.